kirame09/sparkpost-api-documentation/services/suppression-list.md

 Retrieve the suppression status for a specific recipient by specifying the recipient’s email address in the URI path.

 If the recipient is not in the suppression list, an HTTP status of 404 is returned.
 If the recipient is in the list, an HTTP status of 200 is returned with the suppression records in the response body.
-Specifying the "type" key in the request body allows for retrieving only the "transactional" or "non_transactional" record.
+Specifying the `type` key in the request body allows for retrieving only the `transactional` or `non_transactional` record.
 If type is specified and the recipient isn't suppressed for that type, an HTTP status of 404 is returned.

-In addition to the list entry attributes, the response body also includes "created" and "updated" timestamps.
+In addition to the list entry attributes, the response body also includes `created` and `updated` timestamps.

 + Parameters
   + recipient_email (required, string, `rcpt@example.com`) ...
 Recipient email address